scottyeager/info_foundation/src/token/how_to_buy/xlm_solar_tft_manual.md

 <iframe src="https://player.vimeo.com/video/417197172" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Step 1: Click the topright menu icon
+1. Click the topright menu icon

-Step 2: Click "Assets & Balances"
+2. Click "Assets & Balances"

-Step 3: Click "+ Add Asset To You Account"
+3. Click "+ Add Asset To You Account"

-Step 4: Type "TFT" in the search box
+4. Type "TFT" in the search box

-Step 5: Click "Add Asset To Account" (this will cost you a small amount of XLM to setup so called trustlines for the asset)
+5. Click "Add Asset To Account" (this will cost you a small amount of XLM to setup so called trustlines for the asset)

 The TFT icon will now show in your Wallet overview.